-“Martin was very gracious and I appreciate his understanding of the situation.
+“Today I spoke with Martin to thank him for his efforts on behalf of Fulham Football Club over the past three seasons and, in particular, since my becoming chairman earlier this year.
+Martin was very gracious and I appreciate his understanding of the situation.
 There is no question Martin is an excellent football man and he has my utmost respect for the commitment he made to our club.

 “However, our poor form and results this season are undeniable, and Fulham supporters deserve better.
 With more than half the season still ahead, an immediate change was necessary.”

-“I am disappointed in this season but know there are better days ahead for Fulham and its supporters.
+“It was a privilege to manage Fulham, one of the great clubs in the Premier League or anywhere in the world.
+I am disappointed in this season but know there are better days ahead for Fulham and its supporters.
 I will always treasure my experience here and want to thank Mr Khan and everyone at Fulham for the opportunity.”

 “I appreciate the faith Mr. Khan has put in me and will do my very best to honour his trust.
 We aim to get Fulham back on track, starting Wednesday night.”